Fishing’s more fun when you follow the rules.

 We encourage everyone to immediately report sightings of fishing violations by calling 828.497.4131.
 All anglers are subject to the Eastern Band of Cherokee Indians’ fishing laws and regulations, so please help to keep Cherokee a great fishing environment for everyone.

-The 2.2 mile catch-and-release Enterprise Waters are open year round.
+The 2.2 mile catch-and-release trophy fly-fishing enterprise waters are open year round.

-What can I expect for the 2021 fishing season?
+What can I expect during the fishing season?

 What about fish stocking?
 When does that happen?

-Regular stocking takes place weekly and throughout the year, provided water conditions are optimal for the good health and longevity of the fish.
-You can learn more about stocking on this page.
+Regular stocking takes place weekly with no set day throughout the year.
+Stocking requires optimal water conditions for the good health and longevity of the fish.
+You can learn more about stocking under “stocking information” on the “services” page.

 Are there handicapped-accessible areas to fish?